 The BODY and TIME are at the core of my work.
-I am deeply inspired by prehistoric art, the female figurines from the paleolithic and neolithic periods and by world mythologies.
-I explore the primitive essence of women, her power of creation and her connections with the earth and the cycles of nature.
+I am deeply inspired by prehistoric art, Paleolithic and Neolithic female statuettes, archeology and world mythologies.
+I explore the primitive essence of women, their creative power and their connection to the earth and the cycles of nature.

-Whether they are paintings or sculptures of bird women, cocoon women or installations of womb shells or body parts; my work embody the feminine and often take the form of archetypes or human hybrids.
-I use objects or artifacts that exude the patina of time, metals, woods, natural fibres, or any other material that resonates with the work in progress.
+Whether it is a bird woman, cocoon-woman or womb shell installations; my work embodies the feminine and often takes the form of archetypes or hybrids.
+I use objects-artifacts with a patina of time or any other material that resonates with the work in progress.
 I am particularly drawn to stone and clay.
-I imagine stones as being the bones of the earth and clay its flesh.
-Some of my clay figures are fired in the ancient japanese technique of raku or raku nu, while others are smoked or simply laid in a pit-fire to be marked by the flames.
+I imagine stones as the bones of the earth and clay its flesh.
+Some of my clay bodies are fired in the ancient japanese technique of raku.
+Others are smoked or simply laid in a pit-fire to be marked by the flames.

-At other times, I create bodies that take the form of vessels, cocoons or stone structures.
-As exemple: "Khronos" is a site-specific interactive installation where the monolithes can be seen as a rib cage or as vertebraes streatching towards the sky.
-Inside "Khronos", life flows following the rythmns of nature and changes as people and events resonates within its body-space.
+Other times I create bodies that take the form of vessels, cocoons or stone structures.
+This is the case with "Khronos", a monumental site-specific earthwork where the granite monoliths allude to vertebrae or a rib cage stretching towards the sky.
+Inside "Khronos", life flows with the rhythms of nature and changes according to the people and events that resonate in its body-space.

-The ephemeral art that I create in nature connects me with the passage of time and with the body of the Earth Mother.
-These ephemeral works are in a sense like our own bodies, subject to time and ultimately they also will decay.
-Whatever the approach or medium used, my works are born from my explorations through TIME, deep into the womb of the universal BODY.
+The ephemeral art that I create in nature connects me to the passage of time and the body of Mother Earth.
+I often recycle elements of my ephemeral installations to make new works, thus operating a metamorphosis in the lines of existence.
+Whatever the approach or the medium used, my works are born from my explorations through TIME, deep into the womb of the universal BODY.